devanjaniraj/skills-introduction-to-github/PROFILE.md

     ![screenshot showing delete branch button](/images/delete-branch.png)
     Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
     - You made your first contribution! :tada:
+    If you'd like to make a profile README, use the quickstart instructions below or follow the instructions in the [Managing your profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) article.